id-studiolab/idea-arduino/docs/README.md

 [[VIDEO]](https://vimeo.com/523239406/4390efdae5)

 Installation steps:
-1. download and install the [CP2102x USB driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)
+1. download and install the [CP2102x USB driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)*
 2. download and install the [Arduino IDE software](https://www.arduino.cc/en/software/) (not the web editor)
 3. [configure](https://wiki.seeedstudio.com/Seeed_Arduino_Boards/) the Arduino IDE software for using the Seeeduino Lotus board.
 Start from step 2.
 In the boards manager select and install 'Seeeduino AVR' package. **NOTE: the Seeedstudio page has an error, this is the correct URL to add in preferences: https://raw.githubusercontent.com/Seeed-Studio/Seeed_Platform/master/package_legacy_seeeduino_boards_index.json**

+\* This is for current Lotus v1.1 boards.
+For older v1.0 boards use the [CH340 USB driver](http://www.wch-ic.com/downloads/CH341SER_ZIP.html)

 ### 🍅 2.
 Hello world : Arduino IDE & Blink
 Introduction to the Arduino IDE software and controlling the internal LED.